djaddison/learning-notes-svelte/notes/component_mde.md

 - prioritize web standards
 - it should be easy for a developer with little knowledge of the component library to create a new component or derive from an existing one
 - prioritize simplification and readability
 - reexamine custom/native web components.
-On first learning they appear overly complicated and the code is verbose
+On first learning they appear overly complicated and the code is verbose.
+With advancements in the space, it would be worth revisiting

 ## Question / Theory / Angle